ldesgrange/jekyll-static-comments/README.md

 # jekyll_static_comments #

-This plugin was orinally based on [static comments][01] by Matt Palmer but I rewrote nearly everything, in order to discover a bit Ruby and having the following features:
+This plugin was originally based on [static comments][01] by Matt Palmer but I rewrote nearly everything, in order to discover a bit Ruby and having the following features:

 * write comment files like post files
 * allow generation of comments atom feed